MicrosoftDocs/win32/desktop-src/WmiSdk/supplying-data-to-wmi-by-writing-a-provider.md

 ---
-Description: 'A WMI provider creates a group of supported classes, instances, and events to pass data to WMI.
-In turn, a management application or script can call provider methods to manipulate provider-supplied data.'
+Description: A WMI provider creates a group of supported classes, instances, and events to pass data to WMI.
+In turn, a management application or script can call provider methods to manipulate provider-supplied data.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '919dfa7c-4a36-4e59-8377-72cf9735eaec'
+ms.assetid: 919dfa7c-4a36-4e59-8377-72cf9735eaec
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Supplying Data to WMI by Writing a Provider
+title: Supplying Data to WMI by Writing a Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Supplying Data to WMI by Writing a Provider